corda/corda-docs-portal/content/en/docs/corda-os/4.8/write-the-flow.md

 {{< /tabs >}}

-If you’re following along in Java, you’ll also need to rename `Initiator.java` to `IOUFlow.java`.

-Let’s walk through this code step-by-step.
+Let’s walk through the above code step-by-step.

 You’ve defined your own `FlowLogic` subclass that overrides `FlowLogic.call`. `FlowLogic.call` has a return type that must match the type parameter passed to `FlowLogic` - this type is returned by running the flow.

 `FlowLogic` subclasses can optionally have constructor parameters, which can be used as arguments to `FlowLogic.call`.
-In our case, we have two:
+In your case, you have two:

 * `iouValue`, which is the value of the IOU being issued.
 * `otherParty`, the IOU’s borrower (the node running the flow is the lender).